Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 #### On Windows
 Use the IP from the email as as the location instead of `ixe[00]`.
 Make sure the `Port` is set to `22`

+3. You can access the webpage running on port `8000` (in our examples like `helloYou`) by going to the IP address then port 8000 iun your browser window

+`ex: 10.148.131.xxx:8000`